 6. Hike Diamond Head.
 For great views of Waikiki, consider making the trek up to Diamond Head.
 Diamond Head is an extinct volcanic crater and while the round trip hike can be made in under an hour, allow more time for stopping at picture points along the way.

 8. Attend the Luau at Paradise Cove.
 A luau is at the top of many visitors to do lists and the Luau at Paradise Cove is one of the best.
 Arrive early to participate in hula lessons, lei making, and a variety of cultural demonstrations before the main event.
 Plenty of food and a spectacular show cap off the night.
+Read all about my experience at the Paradise Cove Luau (plus reserve tickets) here.

 9. Watch the surfers on the North Shore.
 If you’re visiting Oahu in the winter months, you’ll witness some of the world’s best surfers taking on the world’s biggest waves on the North Shore.
 December brings the Triple Crown of Surfing to Oahu and be prepared for crowds if you plan to go out to watch the tournaments.